Jean Yokum

 Jean M. Yokum (March 8, 1931 – August 19, 2021) was an American banking executive.

 Early years

 Norma Jean Mace was born in 1931 in Valley Head, West Virginia.
 She was a straight-A high school student and married Charles M. Yokum in 1948 after graduating.
-She worked as a bookkeeper in his father's general store before she and "Chuck" moved to Poquoson, Virginia when he was drafted for the Korean War and stationed at Langley Air Force Base.
+She worked as a bookkeeper in a general store owned by Charles' father before she and Charles moved to Poquoson, Virginia when he was drafted for the Korean War and stationed at Langley Air Force Base.

 Career

 In 1953, Yokum was hired as a teller at the Langley Federal Credit Union (LFCU) in Hampton, Virginia.
 She took on the role of assistant bookkeeper before becoming the director of accounting.
 She completed a three-year course through the Credit Union Business School in Wisconsin.
 She served as the credit union's assistant manager and in 1979 was appointed president and CEO.
 The National Association of Federal Credit Unions named her Credit Union Professional of the Year in 1983.
 During her tenure, the financial institution's assets grew from $76 million in 1979 to $1.6 billion in 2011.
 Yokum retired from LFCU in 2012.
 The credit union's Jean M. Yokum $5,000 College Scholarship is named for her.